Teaching Research

 By the time we get to the research unit they’ve got a lot of questions.
 To set them up for completing the library workbook exercise on “research” vs. “regular” questions, I have students return to these questions that they’ve generated so far.
 After the workbook is due, I’ll have them return to those questions again to label them: are they research or regular questions?
 If they’re regular questions, how can we make them more like research questions?
 These are the slides that I used last semester to help students develop (and refine) a research question.

 These days, I’m also bringing in our good friend chatGPT to help.
-Students will sometimes spend time in class generating research questions with this tool around their topic.
-I also model the way that I generate curiosity at the very early stages of the research process: Googling it, reading Wikipedia entries, looking at social media posts about it (if relevant), and just getting a general handle on the topic’s dimensions and what I think is interesting about it.
-While these are not “research” tools, they are tools that help me to broaden my understanding of the topic’s dimensions.
+I want to be clear about this: I’m not sure it’s a good idea, for a variety of pedagogical and environmental reasons, and I never require it.
+But I do sometimes model for students how could look, in the same way that I model curiosity at the very early stages of the research process.
+Research, for me, doesn’t look like sitting down at the library databases and entering the exact search term that I need to select the perfect source to slot into a pre-determined argument.
+Instead, it’s a way to find my argument, just like the entire writing process.
+So, to get started, I do a lot of Googling, reading Wikipedia entries, looking at social media posts about it (if relevant), and just getting a general handle on the topic’s dimensions and what I think is interesting about it.
+While not traditional “research” tools, they are tools that help me to broaden my understanding of the topic’s dimensions and fuel my own curiosity.

 Goal #2: Students can develop researchable keywords

 Students can get understandably frustrated when they get to the databases, type in some keywords related to their research question, and nothing comes up.
 Rather than adjusting their keywords, some students completely abandon their question.
-So once we have researchable questions, my goal is to help students develop a ton of keywords that might help them to get to the right information.
+So once we have researchable questions, my goal is to help students develop a ton of keywords that might help them to get to the right information and also to develop their sense that trying out a lot of combinations of things before finding what you want is just a normal part of the process.

 And this is pretty much what we do when we look for keywords.
 If we don’t understand what we’re really asking yet, and our research question is “How does texting affect people’s thought processes?” and our key words are “texting” and “thought processes,” we’re probably not going to get much back.